 Companies are made of people.
-And what drives your company through the next challenges are not your product, revenue or even the brand you’ve already created.
+And what drives your company through the next challenges is not your product, revenue, or even the brand you’ve already created.
 These points can help, of course.
 However, employees are the ones who help a company grow.

 Strategic thinking during the recruitment process is the key to achieve the results you are hoping for.
 So let’s take a look at the main points you should consider while recruiting a new employee and its benefits.

 We already talked about what a recruitment process is.
 So hiring the right profile of employees has many benefits, as we discussed.
 However, to achieve it, you have to build a strategy that begins much before the recruitment step.
 The interview process is the last step.
 Choosing the best people after they move through the selective process is much easier when you have already attracted qualified candidates, right?

 So what should you do to find the top candidates in the market?
 Well, this is not an easy question, but following Lean methodology, let’s put ourselves in the applicant’s shoes.

 Why would a top talent apply for a job in your company?
 Is it all about salary and benefits?
 Or maybe the possibility of progress and growth within the company?
 Or maybe a combination of both?

 The first tip is to create a strong organizational culture—as I already mentioned.
 And not the kind of Culture where only the Human Resources department cares about maintaining it.
 It has to be a priority and followed by everyone within the company.